John Motson: Broadcasting career

 Motson joined the BBC in 1968 as a sports presenter on Radio 2.
 His first radio commentary was for a football match between Everton and Derby County in December 1969.
 In October 1971, he began appearing as a regular commentator with the BBC television programme Match of the Day, his first commentary being a 0–0 draw between Liverpool and Chelsea.

 On 5 February 1972, Motson had what he later described as his big breakthrough, when he was assigned to cover an FA Cup replay between Hereford United and Newcastle United for Match of the Day.
 Newcastle were expected to win easily, but Hereford won in a huge upset.
 Motson's commentary when Ronnie Radford scored the equalising goal was "Oh what a goal!
 Radford the scorer.
 Ronnie Radford!
-And the crowd are on the pitch.
+And the crowd are invading the pitch.
 What a tremendous shot by Ronnie Radford."
 Motson later described this match as the story of the season.
 His commentary caused BBC executives to assign him higher-profile TV matches, and he subsequently signed a three-year contract with the broadcaster.

 Motson's first FA Cup Final as a commentator was the 1977 match between Manchester United and Liverpool.
 Motson was drafted in as a late replacement for David Coleman, who was in a contractual dispute with the BBC.
 When Martin Buchan of Manchester United climbed the steps of Wembley Stadium to receive the trophy, Motson commented that it was "fitting that a man called Buchan should be the first to climb the 39 steps", referring to the novel The Thirty-Nine Steps by Scottish author John Buchan.
 Between 1979 and 2008 (except 1995 and 1996), Motson commentated on all the FA Cup finals that the BBC covered.
 In total, Motson covered 29 FA Cup finals.

 The BBC stopped broadcasting Match of the Day in 1985 amid an increased appetite for live football rather than highlights, and ITV securing the rights to broadcast the English Football League.
 Motson continued to commentate regularly, however, as the BBC covered midweek fixtures in European tournaments, and he remained a principal commentator when the Match of the Day show returned in 1992 following the launch of the Premier League.

 In April 1989, Motson commentated on the FA Cup semi-final between Liverpool and Nottingham Forest when the Hillsborough disaster occurred.
 Motson found himself commentating on a tragedy rather than a football match, and he later appeared as a witness at the Hillsborough inquiry.